cucumber-attic/website/apps/dynamic/views/_posts/BDD-our-own-case-study.md

 ‘**Don’t Gherkin too soon’** that’s the only one that sounds a bit like a song, isn’t it?
 It’s just a reminder that you shouldn’t fall for the temptation of writing down requirements in Gherkin, as like an analysis phase that the business people do before development.
 It’s something that you do after the discovery workshop.

-BAs,**don’t be the saucier.** You know in big restaurants you have the chefs, the master chefs – they don’t go and make the sauce in the kitchen.
+BAs, **don’t be the saucier.** You know in big restaurants you have the chefs, the master chefs – they don’t go and make the sauce in the kitchen.
 They have minions to do that and for programming, those minions should be the developers and testers, because they know the details about how to actually write that down to the low level.
 The BAs will come over and taste the sauce and be like ‘yup, that’s good’ – but they don’t have to make it.

 **Modelling by Example** – so as soon as you have those scenarios, you can use that to drive out code that uses the same words and concepts as what the domain experts talk about, so you avoid this translation cost, between problem domain jargon and solution domain jargon.
 Amazing!
 And also, it allows you to do BDD without having to go through the UI – you get much faster feedback using direct method call.
 So this means that you have to use the same Cucumber implementation, same language as the code you’re writing, because the way that they interact is through function calls and method calls.
 If you’re writing something in .NET, you should use SpecFlow.
 You can’t invoke .NET objects with Cucumber for Ruby.
 It’s really important.

-**Under your UI** UI tests are the worst – they are slow, they are expensive, they are really hard to fix.
+**Under your UI** -  UI tests are the worst – they are slow, they are expensive, they are really hard to fix.

 **Ports and adapters**, that is really the enabler of how you can hook in your scenarios and unit tests at a lower level, and the contract tests finally, is what gives you the confidence to do that.